hexbatch/apple-core/core-docs/step-2-attributes/attribute-overview.md

 Attributes can have optional explaining text

 options:
   * Attributes can be constant in that their defined value never changes.
-Constants cannot have actions, remotes or scripts
+Constants cannot have actions, remotes
   * Attributes can be static so that their value is always read and written from the type and not the element
-    * static attributes cannot have actions but can have scripts and remotes
+    * static attributes cannot have actions but can have remotes
   * Final means cannot be used as a parent
   * Human status, to selectively hide this attribute from searches if the human filter is on.